File in 30

 Shop Girl by Kitty Kaufman

 Typewriters?
 Old.
 Files?
-They're not.
+Not.
 "Everything's on my phone; I don't need bills I paid, or bank statements, mortgage, utilities and credit cards."
-You do, and you can start it in 30 minutes.
+You do, and you can start in 30.

-Here's what the IRS has to say about backup and tax returns(currently on furlough, sadly): "Keep records for three years from the date you filed your original return or two years from the date you paid the tax, whichever is later, if you file a claim for credit or refund after you file your return.
+Here's what the IRS has to say about backup and tax returns: "Keep records for three years from the date you filed your original return or two years from the date you paid the tax, whichever is later, if you file a claim for credit or refund after you file your return.
 Keep records for seven years if you file a claim for a loss from worthless securities or bad debt deduction."
 You may not like it but the IRS rules . . . in run-on sentences

 1. Personal files

 By vendor: electric, gas, water, phone, credit cards, banks, medical all go into file folders.
 A client once asked, "what do I do now with the folders that are full and labeled?"
 In another office the manager proudly showed off his filing system with folders from 1998-2009, the last year they filed.
 Filing cabinets.
 No one could make this up.

 2. Business files

 Attorney, landlord, mortgage, CPA, vendors, blueprints, contracts, projects, warranties, receipts, catalogs, reports, brochures.

 3. When do I file?

 When you write the check.
-Statements go by month with newest on top.
+Newest on top.
 Multiple copies of catalogs, reports and brochures?
-Keep two of each.
+Keep two.
 Toss or shred?
 Shred anything with names and numbers.
 Everything else to recycle.
 If it's more than half an hour and you've had enough, stop.
-If not, keep going: under the desk, the floor, cartons, the radiator, the closet, the conference table.
+If not, keep going: under the desk, the floor, cartons, radiators, closets.

 4. Half an hour?